 - 3.1 Color/Clarity: The color of the pool water should be sparkling and clear.
 Any tint to the water indicates a chemical or algae problem.
+Surfaces shall be kept free of film and floating dirt and the bottoms shall be kept free of sediment.
 The water shall be of sufficient clarity that the main drain in the deepest area of the pool is readily visible from the deck. - 3.2 Algae: Algae must be taken care of immediately before staining occurs.
 Algae may be taken care of by super-chlorination of the pool and by brushing the dead algae off of the pool basin.
-If left untreated, algae will blossom rapidly and the pool will become cloudy and unusable. - 3.3 Grease Line: If a grease line is visible, the film should be cleaned at the end of the day to prevent permanent staining. - 3.4 Main Drain Visibility/Clarity: The water shall be clear enough to easily see the main drain in the deep end of the pool is not visible due to swimming shall NOT be allowed, and the pool shall close until such time as proper water clarity can be achieved and maintained.
-For indoor pools, the lighting must be bright enough to be able to easily see the main drain. - 3.5 Microbiological Test: Pool water is required to have a microbiological test performed a minimum of once monthly.
-The water must meet the same standards (maximum contaminant level, MCL) as drinking water for bacteria content.
-In the case of a sample that does not meet standards, repeat samples must be taken once a week until an approved sample is tested.
-A water sample shall be taken and sent in monthly from each water source (If there is a main pool and a wading pool or spa, both shall be tested monthly). - 3.6 Water Testing Equipment: Every pool shall provide testing equipment/a test kit for the determination of disinfection residuals chlorine (CI) and hydrogen ion (pH) levels.
-The chemicals must be stored in accordance with the manufacturer's recommendations.
-Test strips or sticks are not suitable for use in place of a test kit. - pH and Chlorine Ranges: The disinfectant residual testing equipment shall have a range of at least 0.0 to 5.0 ppm (mg/l) free chlorine.
-Hydrogen ion testers shall be able to indicate a pH range between 6.8 and 8.5. - Age of Reagents: Test kits should have the reagents replaced every six months or at the beginning of each swimming season.
-The date of purchase should be documented.
+If left untreated, algae will blossom rapidly and the pool will become cloudy and unusable. - 3.3 Grease Line: If a grease line is visible, the film should be cleaned at the end of the day to prevent permanent staining. - 3.4 Main Drain Visibility/Clarity: The water shall be clear enough to easily see the main drain in the deep end of the pool is not visible, swimming shall NOT be allowed, and the pool shall close until such time as proper water clarity can be achieved and maintained.
+For indoor pools, the lighting must be bright enough to be able to easily see the main drain. - In addition to the main drain being used as the primary means of determining visibility of the pool, a standard test disc; a 4-square inch marker tile, or other means of reference, located at the deepest part of the pool, and in a contrasting color to the pools surface, may be used for determining visibility of the bottom of the pool. - 3.5 Water Testing: Every pool shall provide testing equipment/a test kit for the determination of disinfection residuals chlorine (CI) and hydrogen ion (pH) levels.
+Test strips or sticks are not suitable for use in place of a test kit. - Storage and Replacement: Testing equipment/test kit chemicals shall be stored in accordance with the manufacturer's recommendations.
+Test equipment reagents shall be replaced every six months or at the beginning of each swimming season.
+The date of purchase shall be documented.